ab2022/mpd-inband/Readme.md

 The build process is the same as compiling [morpheus](https://www.github.com/ab2022/morpheus)

-### Seg_builder
+### segbuilder

-Seg_builder is a standalone tool that can be run to test and verify the concatenation processing.
+segbuilder is a standalone tool that can be run to test and verify the concatenation processing.
 It can be compiled with `make`.

 ### Format